-Newman University has trained and educated over 13,000 primary and secondary school teachers and provided over 13,000 qualified teachers since 1968 for Birmingham, the West Midlands and further afield.
-In addition, the University offers continuing professional development programmes for serving teachers and the school workforce.
-The very popular MA Education recognises the importance of Postgraduate Professional Development (PPD) and of teaching and of aspirations for teaching to become a master's level profession.
-Newman is also a founder member of the Teaching and Learning Academy Framework for the Midlands, South West and South Wales.
-The Teaching and Learning Academy offers national professional recognition and non-accredited CPD, in addition to facilitating accredited CPD at levels 4-7.
+Newman University has trained and educated around 13,500 primary and secondary school teachers since 1968 for Birmingham, the West Midlands and further afield.
+In addition, the University offers continuing professional development (CPD) programmes for serving teachers and the school workforce, such as the MA Education and a range of postgraduate certificates, in addition to PhD study.
+Newman also offers national professional recognition via the Teaching and Learning Academy (TLA) CPD framework for the Midlands, South West and South Wales.
+The Teaching and Learning Academy may also facilitate accredited CPD at levels 4-7.

 The University has continued to be successful in relation to academic quality.
-Within the latest OFSTED inspection for Newman's School of Education all Initial Teacher Education provision was rated as Grade 2, good (December 2015).
-Under the revised operating model of quality assurance, the annual provider review 2016-17, Newman was graded by HEFCE as 'Meets requirements - No action required' (the highest grading under the new QA system) whilst in the Teaching Excellence Framework (TEF) the University received a silver award in June 2017 which lasts for 3 years.
+Within the latest OFSTED inspection for Newman's Faculty of Education, all Initial Teacher Education provision was rated as Grade 2 - Good (December 2015).
+Under the revised operating model of quality assurance, the annual provider review 2016-17, Newman was graded by HEFCE as 'Meets requirements - No action required' (the highest grading under the new QA system) whilst in the Teaching Excellence and Student Outcomes Framework (TEF) the University received a Silver award in June 2017 which lasts for 3 years.
 The TEF award acknowledged the key role that Newman's high-quality teaching plays in encouraging students to become original thinkers and resilient problem solvers who are ready for the challenges of the professional world.